Velinara/velinara.github.io/index.md

 That looks a bit more reasonable.
 However, I'm not interested in having it in a month by month format.
 I also want to have the years line up between this data and the CDC data, so I will be condensing the Year_Month column into only Year, and I will drop all years before 1999 and after 2017.
 (INSERT CELL 4)

-Much better.
-To make this easier to graph and analyze, I will be grouping by year and state while summing all of the background checks for each state since there are still 12 entries for each state per year.
-Keep in mind that this data has not been altered yet with Jurgen Brauer's suggested method.
+Now I'm going to get a general idea of the trend of gun purchasing overall in the United States from 1999 to 2017.
+Keep in mind that this data has not been altered yet with Jurgen Brauer's suggested method to get a more accurate estimation of sales.
 (INSERT CELL 5)

-Now we can start to graph and make some observations.
-First, I'm going to check if the number of background checks increases linearly across year for each state.
+Overall it appears there has been a positive trend in the number of background checks, which implies more guns being purchased.
+It is noteworthy that there is a slight dip around the year 2005.
+Next, I will adjust the numbers of the background checks to better represent the true number of gun sales.
-(INSERT CELL)
+(INSERT CELL 6)